hitchdev/hitchstory/README.rst

 * Declarative
 * DRY as sand
 * Strongly typed and syntactically sound `StrictYAML <https://github.com/crdoconnor/strictyaml>`_
-* Parameterized and useable with `hypothesis <http://www.hypothesis.works>`_ to do property based testing.
+* Parameterized and useable with `hypothesis <http://hypothesis.works>`_ to do property based testing.
 * Self rewriting (without magic)
-* Dogfooded for *years* on high and low level software.
 * Used to generate pretty documentation for users, stakeholders, translators, managers, etc.
 * 100% buzzword compliant.